 How do you flavor Crockpot Express Yogurt?

 This recipe is for basic, plain yogurt.
 What you choose to do with it after that is totally up to you!
 You can add a little vanilla extract to the milk before cooking or use sweetened condensed milk, but any other flavoring should be added after it’s done.
 I like to sweeten mine with a little honey or real maple syrup and enjoy it with fresh fruit.
 My kids will even eat it this way!

 I have made a berry sauce that I mixed into the finished yogurt, as well as a few other “mix-ins.”
-I’ll be sharing those recipes, along with more great recipes in my eBook: Crockpot Express Yogurt: a complete guide to making yogurt in the CPE.
-(On sale soon!)
+I’m sharing that recipe, along with more great tips in my eBook: Crockpot Express Yogurt: a complete guide to making yogurt in the CPE.
+(On sale now!)